Evolutionary mismatch: Work stress

 Examples of evolutionary mismatch also occur in the modern workplace.
 Unlike our hunter-gatherer ancestors who lived in small egalitarian societies, the modern work place is large, complex, and hierarchical.
 Humans spend significant amounts of time interacting with strangers in conditions that are very different from those of our ancestral past.
 Hunter-gatherers do not separate work from their private lives, they have no bosses to be accountable to, or no deadlines to adhere to.
 Our stress system reacts to immediate threats and opportunities.
 The modern workplace exploits evolved psychological mechanisms that are aimed at immediate survival or longer-term reproduction.
 These basic instincts misfire in the modern workplace, causing conflicts at work, burnout, job alienation and poor management practices.

 Gambling

 There are two aspects of gambling that make it an addictive activity: chance and risk.
 Chance gives gambling its novelty.
-Back when humans had to forage and hunt for food, novelty-seeking was advantageous for them, particularly for their diet.
-However, with the development of casinos, this trait of pursuing novelties has become disadvantageous.
-Risk assessment, the other behavioral trait applicable to gambling, was also beneficial to hunter-gatherers in the face of danger.
-However, the types of risks hunter-gatherers had to assess are significantly different and more life-threatening than the risks people now face.
-The attraction to gambling stems from the attraction to risk and reward related activity.
+When humans foraged and hunted for food, novelty-seeking could be advantageous, leading to discovery of new food sources for example.
+However, casinos exploit this tendency to draw in customers, leading to a mismatch of adaptation and environment.
+Rapid risk assessment was also beneficial to hunter-gatherers in the face of danger.
+However, the type of rapid heuristics that served early humans well are exploited by casinos to minimize feelings of loss and maximize feelings of gain.
+These two mismatches between human adaptation and built environment can lead to misjudgements or maladaptations like gambling addiction.